Shulü Ping: During Emperor Shizong's and Emperor Muzong's reigns

 In fact, Empress Dowager Shulü's will would soon be challenged.
 She had intended that Emperor Taizong be succeeded by Yelü Lihu.
 However, the Khitan chieftains, remembering how she had slaughtered many upon Emperor Taizu's death, decided to support Yelü Bei's son Yelü Ruan the Prince of Yongkang instead, and Yelü Ruan declared himself emperor at Heng Prefecture (as Emperor Shizong).
 He continued north, heading toward Linhuang.
 Empress Dowager Shulü sent troops under her to resist Emperor Shizong's progress.
 Yelü Lihu, in command of these troops, was however defeated by Emperor Shizong's forward commanders Yelü Anduan and Yelü Liuge (耶律留哥), and she then negotiated a peace agreement accepting Emperor Shizong as emperor.
 Emperor Shizong then put her under house arrest at Emperor Taizu's tomb at Zu Prefecture (祖州, in modern Chifeng).
 She died there in 953, during the reign of Emperor Muzong, a son of Emperor Taizong's.
 Both Shizong and Muzong resented her for supporting Lihu, so neither lifted her house arrest, nor honored her as grand empress dowager.
 She was buried with Emperor Taizu.

 Important contributions

 While Empress Shulü dominated the court in the first succession, she also made other contributions to Khitan culture.
 Most importantly regards the expectations of widows.
 In traditional Khitan society, women were expected to sacrifice themselves.
-Obviously, she did not do that, providing an example for other women, at least within the elite strata, of Khitan society.
+However, she did not do that, providing an example for other women, at least within the elite strata, of Khitan society.